sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/livy.rst

    * - Postback Url
      - Postback Url
      - Postback Url through which Livy sent result back to Fire Insights
+   * - Auth Type
+     - Auth Type
+     - Value can be None, Basic or OAUTH
    * - Title
      - Title of Selected Connection
      - Title of Selected Connection